sync-for-science/discovery-data-server/README.md

 The install script will request the following:

-- The DNS/IP address of the FHIR Demo Data Providers (defaults to **localhost** if no input given)
+- The DNS/IP address of the FHIR Demo Data Providers
-- The DNS/IP address & port of the Discovery Application Server (address:port)
+- The DNS/IP address & (optional) port of the Discovery Application Server (address:port)

 ## Checking Status